LeoBarbosa08/Chocolatey_Manager/README.md

 # Description
 - Code that provides efficiency on automatic downloads for users through a library called " Chocolatey "
   <br>
-- Lessons about various topics such as]
+- Lessons about various topics such as:
  <b>
 <ul> - Slowness </ul>
 <ul> - Malware </ul>